-The question that is on every spouse’s mind who is considering filing for divorce is how much the divorce will cost him or her.
+The question for every spouse considering filing for divorce is how much the divorce will cost them.
 This is a reasonable concern to have, of course.
-You are taking a huge leap by starting a divorce and separating legally from your spouse.
-There are emotional and financial costs to a divorce and there are also ways that can benefit from a divorce.
-Your job as a consumer is to get an accurate idea of how much the process will cost you and how you can prepare for those costs.
+You are taking a massive leap by starting a divorce and separating legally from your spouse.
+There are emotional and financial costs to a divorce, and there are also ways to benefit from a divorce.
+Your job as a consumer is to get an accurate idea of how much the process will cost you and prepare for those costs.

-As a person who has likely never gone through a divorce before you would have little reason to know how much a divorce should end up costing you.
-There are so many moving pieces in a divorce case- attorney’s fees, court costs, costs associated with filing documents, mediation fees, etc.- that if you don't do your homework and don't ask questions about this subject you will only be able to guess as to how much money you will need to invest in this process.
+As a person who has likely never gone through a divorce before, you would have little reason to know how much a divorce should end up costing you.
+There are so many moving pieces in a divorce cases attorney'sfees, court costs, costs associated with filing documents, mediation fees, etc.- that if you don't do your homework and don't ask questions about this subject, you will only be able to guess as to how much money you will need to invest in this process.

 That is where our office comes in.
 The Law Office of Bryan Fagan would like to help get you started by providing you with an overview of costs associated with divorce in Texas.
-While we cannot tell you exactly how much your divorce will cost, I will do my best today to point out to you the various areas of your divorce case and how each could impact the bottom line.
-If you have questions about any area that we end up discussing you can always contact our office to speak with one of our attorneys at no cost to you.
+While we cannot tell you exactly how much your divorce will cost, I will do my best today to point out the various areas of your divorce case and how each could impact the bottom line.
+If you have questions about any site that we end up discussing, you can always contact our office to speak with one of our attorneys at no cost to you.

 Speak to an attorney in person to figure out costs

 You can spend all day and all night on the internet researching what other people can tell you about the costs of a divorce in Texas.
 However, those opinions are based on the "average" divorce case that an attorney will encounter.
 As I'm sure you would tell me, there is nothing average about your family.
 Your case will need to be scrutinized closely before any attorney can supply you with an estimate about what the case will ultimately cost.